 Because we are an exempted company incorporated in the Cayman Islands, we are classified as a foreign enterprise under the PRC laws and regulations, and our wholly owned enterprises in the PRC are each a foreign invested enterprise ("FIE").
 Accordingly, our subsidiaries are not eligible to operate VATS or provide certain other restricted services related to our business in China.
 We relied on Qianxiang Changda and one of its subsidiaries to operate a peer-to-peer financing platform, until the end of 2017 when both the platform and subsidiary were transferred to Renren.
 We used to rely on Shanghai Jieying (currently renamed as Zhejiang Jieying) to operate our used auto sales online platform and app which we believe are considered to be VATS by the PRC government.
 Accordingly, we entered into contractual arrangements with Qianxiang Changda, Zhejiang Jieying, Ningbo Jiusheng, and Qingdao Shengmei, namely the VIEs, and their respective shareholders, to operate our business.
-However, we are no longer engaged in VATS service.
-Our PRC subsidiaries Shanghai Auto, Zhejiang Kaixin and Zhejiang Taohaoche have entered into a series of contractual arrangements with the VIEs and their respective shareholders, which enable us to (i) exercise effective control over the VIEs; (ii) receive substantially all of the economic benefits of the VIEs; and (iii) have an exclusive option to purchase all or part of the equity interests and assets in the VIEs when and to the extent permitted by the PRC law.
+However, as of the date of this amended 20-F we are no longer engaged in VATS service.
+Our PRC subsidiaries Shanghai Auto, Zhejiang Kaixin and Zhejiang Taohaoche have entered into a series of contractual arrangements with the VIEs and their respective shareholders, which enable us to (i) become the primary beneficiary of the VIEs under U.S. GAAP; (ii) receive substantially all of the economic benefits of the VIEs; and (iii) have an exclusive option to purchase all or part of the equity interests and assets in the VIEs when and to the extent permitted by the PRC law.

-As a result of these contractual arrangements, we have control over the VIEs and hence consolidate their financial results as our consolidated affiliated entities under U.S. GAAP.
+As a result of these contractual arrangements, we are the primary beneficiary of the VIEs and are able to consolidate the financial results of the VIEs as our consolidated affiliated entities under U.S. GAAP.
 For a description of these contractual arrangements, see "Item 4.
 Information on the Company - C. Organizational Structure".

 We believe that our corporate structure and contractual arrangements comply with the current applicable PRC laws and regulations.
-Our PRC legal counsel, Commerce & Finance Law Offices, based on its understanding of the relevant PRC laws and regulations currently in effect, is of the opinion that each of the Contractual Agreements among our relevant wholly-owned PRC subsidiary, our VIEs and their respective shareholders is, and taken as a whole are, (i) valid and legally binding on each party thereto; and (ii) enforceable in accordance with the terms thereof, subject as to enforceability to applicable bankruptcy, insolvency, moratorium, reorganization and similar laws affecting creditors' rights generally, the discretion of relevant Government Agencies in exercising their authority in connection with the interpretation and implementation thereof and the application of relevant PRC laws and policies thereto, and to general equity principles.
+Our PRC legal counsel, Commerce & Finance Law Offices, based on its understanding of the relevant PRC laws and regulations currently in effect, is of the opinion that each of the contractual arrangements among our relevant wholly-owned PRC subsidiary, the VIEs and their respective shareholders is, and taken as a whole are, (i) valid and legally binding on each party thereto; and (ii) enforceable in accordance with the terms thereof, subject as to enforceability to applicable bankruptcy, insolvency, moratorium, reorganization and similar laws affecting creditors' rights generally, the discretion of relevant Government Agencies in exercising their authority in connection with the interpretation and implementation thereof and the application of relevant PRC laws and policies thereto, and to general equity principles.
 However, we have been further advised by our PRC legal counsel that there are substantial uncertainties regarding the interpretation and application of current or future PRC laws and regulations.
 Thus, the PRC government may ultimately take a view contrary to the opinion of our PRC legal counsel.
 There can be no assurance that the PRC government authorities, such as the Ministry of Commerce ("MOFCOM"), or the Ministry of Industry and Information Technology ("MIIT"), or other authorities that regulate the telecommunications industry, would agree that our corporate structure or any of the above contractual arrangements comply with the PRC licensing, registration or other regulatory requirements, with existing policies or with requirements or policies that may be adopted in the future.
 PRC laws and regulations governing the validity of these contractual arrangements are uncertain and the relevant governmental authorities have broad discretion in interpreting these laws and regulations.